NCACP Draft Alarm Ordinance

 Permit year means a 12-month period beginning on the day and month on which an alarm permit is issued.

-Police Department means the Police Department.
+Police Department means the Police Department of the City/Town.

 Runaway alarm means an alarm system that produces repeated alarm signals that do not appear to be caused by separate human action.
 The Police Department may in its discretion discontinue police responses to alarm signals from what appears to be a runaway alarm.

-Verify means an attempt by the alarm system monitoring company to contact the alarm site and/or alarm user by telephone and/or other electronic means, whether or not actual contact with a person is made, to determine whether an alarm signal is valid before requesting law enforcement response.
+Verify means an attempt by the alarm system monitoring company to contact the alarm site and/or alarm user by telephone and/or other electronic means, regardless of whether actual contact with a person is made, to determine whether an alarm signal is valid before requesting law enforcement response.
 A second call shall be made to an alternate number provided by the alarm user if the first attempt fails.

 SECTION 2: ALARM PERMIT